Reindeer Gas Field, Australia

 Gas from the Reindeer field will be produced through an unmanned well head platform and transported to a new onshore facility at Devil Creek, via a 105km long pipeline.

-The onshore gas plant will have a processing capacity of 210MMcf/d.
-The processed gas will be compressed and exported to the Western Australian domestic market through the Dampier-Banbury Natural Gas Pipeline.
+The onshore gas plant has a processing capacity up to 220TJ of gas per day and 160kl of condensate per day.
+The processed gas is compressed and exported to the Western Australian domestic market through the Dampier-Banbury Natural Gas Pipeline.

 Reserves of natural gas at the site